-- ⇒ Use the Plus and Minus buttons to select the required setting. - ▶ Press the Select button to confirm. - ▶ Use the Back button to return to the previous menu. - ► Follow the instructions on the on-board computer.
+- Select the desired setting using the Plus and Minus buttons. - Press the Select button to confirm. - Use the Back button to return to the previous menu. - Follow the instructions on the on-board computer.
+You will find a detailed description of the individual parameters in the online operating instructions at www.Bosch-eBike.com/en/Kiox-manual.

-6.5.18.11Selects the language
+6.5.18.15Selects the language

-- 1 Open <System> menu item.
+- 1 Open <Sys settings> menu item.

-- 2 Open < Language> sub-menu item.
+- 2 Open < Language.> sub-menu item.

 - 3 Follow the instructions on the on-board computer.

-- ⇒ The language has been selected.
+- ⇒ The language has been set.